NjabuloM/JVM-Metrics-to-APM/JVM_Metrics_Monitoring.md

   - `I/O Metrics`: refer to statistics related to input and output operations performed by Java applications.

 ## Closer look at each metric
-The JDK (Java Development Kit) comes pre-packaged with a handful of tools for interacting with these metrics, including both GUI-based tools (e.g., JConsole) and Terminal/Console-based tools (e.g., jstat, jstack, jcmd, and jinfo).
+The JDK (Java Development Kit) comes pre-packaged with a handful of tools for interacting with these metrics, including both GUI-based tools (e.g. JConsole) and Terminal/Console-based tools (e.g. jstat, jstack, jcmd, and jinfo).
 Below is a demonstration of how these tools can be used to query the listed metrics.

 > To launch JConsole, navigate to the 'bin' directory of your JDK installation using the 'cd' command.
 Once in the 'bin' directory, use the 'jconsole' command to launch JConsole.